skhussain123/OPENAISDK-TEST_PREPRATION/Level-1/08-Agent_run/readme.md

     session: Session | None = None
 ) -> RunResult
 ```

+Run a workflow synchronously, starting at the given agent.
+Note that this just wraps the run method, so it will not work if there's already an event loop (e.g. inside an async function, or in a Jupyter notebook or async context like FastAPI).
+For those cases, use the run method instead.
+The agent will run in a loop until a final output is generated.
+The loop runs like so:

+1. The agent is invoked with the given input.
+2. If there is a final output (i.e. the agent produces something of type agent.output_type, the loop terminates.
+3. If there's a handoff, we run the loop again, with the new agent.
+4. Else, we run tool calls (if any), and re-run the loop.
+In two cases, the agent may raise an exception:
+5. If the max_turns is exceeded, a MaxTurnsExceeded exception is raised.
+6. If a guardrail tripwire is triggered, a GuardrailTripwireTriggered exception is raised.
+Note that only the first agent's input guardrails are run.

+##### Args
+1. starting_agent
+The starting agent to run.

+2. input
+The initial input to the agent.
+You can pass a single string for a user message, or a list of input items.

+3. context
+The context to run the agent with.

+4. max_turns
+The maximum number of turns to run the agent for.
+A turn is defined as one AI invocation (including any tool calls that might occur)

+5. hooks
+An object that receives callbacks on various lifecycle events.

+6. run_config
+Global settings for the entire agent run.

+7. previous_response_id
+The ID of the previous response, if using OpenAI models via the Responses API, this allows you to skip passing in input from the previous turn.

+**Returns**
+out :
+A run result containing all the inputs, guardrail results and the output of the last agent.
+Agents may perform handoffs, so we don't know the specific type of the output.

 # 3.  runner.stream(prompt)
 * Purpose: Prompt bhejna aur real-time streaming mein response lena.